-Invoice timing Building consent Prior to granting of the building consent.
+Invoice timing Building consent At granting of the building consent (or earlier).
 Certificate of acceptance Prior to issue of the certificate of acceptance.
 Resource consent for subdivision At the time of application for a certificate under section 224(c) of the RMA (the 224(c) certificate).
 An invoice will be issued for each stage of a development for which 224(c) certificates are sought, even where separate stages are part of the same consent.
-Resource consent (other) Prior to granting of the resource consent.
-Service connection Prior to granting of the service connection.
+Resource consent (other) At granting of the resource consent.
+Service connection At granting of the service connection.